mandober/debrief.cs/990-cs-timeline/TIMELINE.md

 - 1936 λo λ-calculus revision, A.Church
 - 1936 μα 'An Unsolvable Problem of Elementary Number Theory', A.Church, Apr 1936
 - 1937 (Jan) Alan Turing "On Computable Numbers, with an Application to the Entscheidungsproblem".
-- 1937 λo Church (in Apr using LC) and Turing (in Jan using TM) prove solving the Entscheidungsproblem impossible: computation is generally undecidable
+- 1937 λo Church (Apr w/LC), Turing (Jan w/TM) re Entscheidungsproblem
 - 1937 λo Church-Turing thesis: Every effectively calculable function is a computable function.
 - 1937 μα 'On Computable Numbers, with an Application to the Entscheidungsproblem', A.Turing, Jan 1973
 - 1939 γϵ WORLD WAR TWO started

 - 1940's  Dawn of the computer age, decade of first computers
 - 1940    λ-calculus revison, A.Church